ilikeorangutans/blog/content/posts/2014-04-29-maven-release-plugin-and-git-19.md

 ---
-layout: post
 title: "Maven Release Plugin and Git 1.9"
-description: ""
-category:
+date: 2014-04-29T13:59:40-04:00
 tags: [Maven, Maven Release Plugin, Git]
 ---
-{% include JB/setup %}

 Ran into this issue today and wasted a good hour on figuring out what happened.
 Seems to be an issue with Git 1.9.x.

 ### Symptoms

 Maven release plugin successfully completes the `release:prepare` goal, creates the tag, but fails to commit the changed `pom.xml`.

 ### Solution

 Git's output format changed slightly in one of the recent versions and Maven's SCM provider expects output in a certain way.
 Luckily you can force git to use the old output style: